sbu-fsl/Metis-Replayer/README.md

 We need to install Linux Kernel v6.9.4 before using the replayer.
 We have provided a kernel config, .kernel-6.9.4-config, that corresponds to the kernel used by us during the above experiment.
 On a Linux machine, follow the below steps to setup a Kernel with v6.9.4.

+(**Note: Backup/Snapshot your machine before installing a new Kernel, as this operation can often leave your machine in an inconsistent state.**)

 * First clone the respository using the following git command:
 > git clone https://github.com/sbu-fsl/Metis-Replayer.git